Seitanas/kvm-vdi/README.md

     apt-get xdotool x11-utils xwit python python-requests virt-viewer freerdp-x11 pulseaudio xinit

 Download and install vmware-view viewer from VMware if needed.
-Copy files from thin_clients/ folder to your clients /usr/local/VDI-client/ folder.
+Copy files from `thin_clients/` folder to your clients `/usr/local/VDI-client/` folder.
-Edit /usr/local/VDI-client/config file and change dashboard_path variable to fit your configuration.
+Edit `/usr/local/VDI-client/config` file to fit your configuration.
-If you are using systemd, copy vdi init script from thin_clients/ folder to systemd script folder:
+If you are using plain thin-clients (without x-window manager), you can use systemd for VDI client startup.
+Copy vdi init script from `thin_clients/` folder to systemd script folder:

     cp thin_clients/vdi.service /etc/systemd/system/
     systemctl daemon-reload

+If thin-clients do use some kind of x-window manager, run `/usr/local/VDI-client/vdi` application manually from window manager itself.

 Edit clients.xml file in your dashboard, specify IP address of your thin client, protocol and name of VDI machine it will use.
 Start vdi service: